 Who sets the price of a surety bond?

-The surety company that issues the surety bond sets the price.
-Each company has a formula for calculating bond premiums, considering various factors (mentioned above).
+The surety company that issues the bond sets the price.
+Each company has a formula for calculating bond premiums, considering various factors.

 What factors impact the price of a surety bond?

-- Credit score: The principal’s creditworthiness can impact the cost of a surety bond.
+The principal’s creditworthiness can also play a large role in how much a surety bond costs.
 Surety companies are more likely to charge higher bond premiums if applicants have low credit scores.
+Your credit score is a key indicator of your financial health and ability to repay the bond if needed.

 Can I get a surety bond with bad credit?

 Yes, getting a surety bond with bad credit is possible, but the premium may be higher.
-Some surety companies specialize in working with applicants with poor credit and may be able to offer lower rates than other companies.
+Some surety companies specialize in working with applicants with poor credit and may be able to offer lower rates than others.

-Keep in mind that some bonds don’t require credit checks, so your credit score doesn’t always determine whether you can get bonded – or even your premium rate.
+Keep in mind that some bonds don’t require credit checks at all, so your credit score doesn’t always determine whether you can get bonded – or even your premium rate.
+Other options to overcome bad credit and still pay a low premium may include providing financial statements, collateral, co-signors, or funds control.
+Call ZipBonds at (888) 435-4191 to learn about your options.

 Which bonds don’t require a credit check?